Leonella Sgorbati: Murder

-On 17 September 2006 Sgorbati was gunned down outside her children's hospital just after 12:30 pm when she finished teaching and was crossing the road to go the monastery, where three other sisters were waiting to have lunch with her.
+On 17 September 2006 Sgorbati was gunned down outside her children's hospital just after 12:30 pm when she finished teaching and was crossing the road to go to the monastery, where three other sisters were waiting to have lunch with her.
 Her guard and driver Mohamed Osman Mahamud (a father of four) was also killed.

 The attack was believed to be in response to the controversial comments that Pope Benedict XVI had made in his Regensburg lecture.
-Her death did come just after 15 September remarks in which the hardline cleric Sheikh Abubakar Hassan Malin told worshippers at his mosque to hunt and kill all those who offended the Prophet Mohammed.
 Several humanitarian workers and Christian volunteers were slain around this time.
 Two gunmen emerged from taxis and kiosks and shot her in the back three or four times after the first bullet hit her thigh.
 Her guard shielded her and was struck down after opening fire with the attackers.
 One bullet had entered her back and severed an artery which caused a severe and instant hemorrhage.
 Sgorbati was rushed to the SOS Hospital but later died there on the operating table.
 Her final words were "I forgive; I forgive; I forgive" which she whispered to Sr. Marzia Feurra.
 It was at 3 pm that a plane came to take her remains to Nairobi where it arrived at 9 pm; her remains were taken to the Lee Funeral Home.

 The morning she died she was upset at the backlash that the pope had received from his address in Regensburg.
 She went out in the morning to the nursing school and at the end of her lessons in the afternoon smiled at her guard and driver who waited for her outside.
 The distance across the road was nine meters but the pair made it around five or so meters when the attack occurred.
 En route to the hospital she was pale and feverish with transfusions being made as she sweated from the pain and blood loss.
 In the ambulance van, she remarked to Sisters Gianna Irene Peano and Marzia that she was "struggling to breathe".

 Somalian officials vowed justice for the nun's murder with two suspects arrested and Somalia's Islamic Courts Union launching their own investigations into the murder (the motive is still unknown); Yusuf Mohamed Siad of the UIC said that two suspects were arrested.
 Federico Lombardi said that the killing was a "horrible act" which he hoped would remain an isolated case and would not become something widespread in the region.
 The papal nuncio Alain Paul Charles Lebeaupin said that it was unclear whether or not her death could be attributed to religious extremism.